-Early Close/Trading Halt Risk: An exchange or market may close early or issue trading halts on specific securities or financial instruments.
+Early Close/Trading Halt Risk.
+An exchange or market may close early or issue trading halts on specific securities or financial instruments.
 The ability to trade certain securities or financial instruments may be restricted, which may disrupt the Fund's creation and redemption process, potentially affect the price at which the Fund's shares trade in the secondary market, and/or result in the Fund being unable to trade certain securities or financial instruments.
 In these circumstances, the Fund may be unable to rebalance its portfolio, may be unable to accurately price its investments and/or may incur substantial trading losses.

-Emerging Markets Securities Risk: Emerging markets are subject to greater market volatility, lower trading volume, political and economic instability, uncertainty regarding the existence of trading markets and more governmental limitations on foreign investment than more developed markets.
+Emerging Markets Securities Risk.
+Emerging markets are subject to greater market volatility, lower trading volume, political and economic instability, uncertainty regarding the existence of trading markets and more governmental limitations on foreign investment than more developed markets.
 In addition, securities in emerging markets may be subject to greater price fluctuations than securities in more developed markets.
 Investments in debt securities of foreign governments present special risks, including the fact that issuers may be unable or unwilling to repay principal and/or interest when due in accordance with the terms of such debt, or may be unable to make such repayments when due in the currency required under the terms of the debt.
 Political, economic and social events also may have a greater impact on the price of debt securities issued by foreign governments than on the price of U.S. securities.
 In addition, brokerage and other transaction costs on foreign securities exchanges are often higher than in the United States and there is generally less government supervision and regulation of exchanges, brokers and issuers in foreign countries.
+Differences in regulatory, accounting, auditing, and financial reporting and recordkeeping standards could impede the Adviser's or Sub-Adviser's ability to evaluate local companies and impact the Fund's performance.
+Investments in securities of issuers in emerging markets may also be exposed to risks related to a lack of liquidity, greater potential for market manipulation, issuers' limited reliable access to capital, and foreign investment structures.
+Additionally, the Fund may have limited rights and remedies available to it to pursue claims against issuers in emerging markets.